iftheshoefritz/solargraph-rails/README.md

 Typically gems like these are not installed via the Gemfile, because most projects have more than one contributor and other contributors might have different setups for their editors in mind.
 Instead you need to use `gem install`.

-`gem install solargraph-rails --pre`
+`gem install solargraph-rails`

 ####  Alternative: using bundler
-If you do want to use bundler, add `gem 'solargraph-rails', '0.2.0.pre'`
+If you do want to use bundler, add `gem 'solargraph-rails', '~> 0.2.0'`

 ### Add `solargraph-rails` to your `.solargraph.yml`

+(if you don't have a `.solargraph.yml` in your project root, you can run `solargraph config` to add one)

 ```
 plugins: